sreeem/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Here I practice around with a machine learning project to help predict whether someone has diabetes or not.
+Here I practice around with a machine learning project to help predict whether someone has heart disease or not.